Lunar mare: Telescope sightings

 Map of the Moon from Giovanni Battista Riccioli's Almagestus (1651).
 Riccioli established modern names of lunar maria.

-Thomas Harriot was the first to describe the Moon using a telescope in 1609, and he produced a detailed telescopic map in 1611, however his work remained unknown until its rediscovery and publication in 1965.
+Thomas Harriot was the first in 1609 to describe the Moon using observations from a telescope.
+He produced a detailed telescopic map in 1611 but his work remained unknown until its re-discovery and publication in 1965.

 About the same time, Galileo Galilei published his findings and telescopic observations of the Moon in his treatise Sidereus Nuncius of 1610.
-He notices the presence of crater-like features in the Moon, describing the surface as rocky, and makes no reference to water or mare.
-Kepler, after reading Galileo's account changes his mind about the watery nature of lunar maria.
-Galileo's description did not stop further astronomers to name features of the moon as seas, lakes and bays in their maps.
+He noticed the presence of crater-like features in the Moon, describing the surface as rocky, and made no reference to water or mare.
+Kepler, after reading Galileo's account changed his mind about the watery nature of lunar maria.
+Despite Galileo's descriptions, astronomers continued to name lunar features as seas, lakes and bays in their maps.

 Notable improvements were made in the sketches of Christoph Scheiner in 1614, Charles Malapert in 1619, Giuseppe Biancani in 1620, Christoforo Borri in 1627, and by Francesco Fontana in 1629 and 1630.

 Pierre Gassendi and his friend Nicolas-Claude Fabri de Peiresc set out to make a map of the moon with accurate distances between the features.
 They measured moonrises and moonsets at different locations and hired professional artists to make drawings of their findings.
 De Pereisc died before they were finished in 1637.
 One of the artists Claude Mellan produced one of the most realistic engravings with accurate distances in 1637, with superior accuracy compared to predecessors.
 Almost at the same time, Michael van Langren hired by the Monarchy of Spain, attempted to calculate accurate distances and produced a series of detailed maps of the Moon in 1645.
 Similarly, Johannes Hevelius published his Selenographia, sive Lunae descriptio, in which he hired a professional engraver, Jeremias Falck, and published his map in 1647 in sufficient quantity to be widely available.
-Hevelius insist on the watery nature of lunar maria.
+Hevelius insisted on the watery nature of lunar maria.

 Using an improved telescope, Giovanni Battista Riccioli made another accurate map of the Moon.
 Moon features in Ricciolis' map are named using a mixture of previous nomenclature by Van Langren and Hevelius.
 Riccioli nomenclature remains in use today.

 In 1661, Christopher Wren constructed a lunar globe representing the difference cavities and eminences.